 Overwatering a lawn can lead to negative effects such as excess leaf growth, nutrient leaching, shallow rooting and disease, according to Rob Golembiewski, Oregon State University Extension horticulturist.
 "Under-watering can cause just as many problems, such as loss of color and density, reduced vigor, wear damage and disease," he said.

-Golembiewski is one of the authors of a new OSU Extension six-page publication, "Efficient lawn irrigation in the Intermountain West," (EC 1638).
+Golembiewski is one of the authors of an OSU Extension six-page publication, "Efficient lawn irrigation in the Intermountain West," (EC 1638).
 It can help homeowners decide on an optimum lawn irrigation schedule and is available online at no cost.

 "The publication helps you account for the turfgrass species in your lawn, soil characteristics, nearby trees and shrubs that affect sun and shade, mowing height, potential for disease and quantity of water your irrigation system can deliver," he said.